Damwid99/Cryptocurrency-monitor/README.md

-# Aplikacje do śledzenia Kryptowalut
+# Aplikacja do śledzenia Kryptowalut

 ## Opis